Follow the link for Zimbabwe Covid-19 Latest Travel News.

 Season white water rafting on the Zambezi River below the Victoria Falls

 To witness the Victoria Falls in peak flow visit during the months of March to June, but don't visit then if you wish to experience the Devils Pool as it will be closed.

 White-water-rafting is at its best between August and December when the water is low, but if you are looking for a quintessential safari, travel between July and October when the bush is dry and animals congregate around the only available water sources.

-Click on this Victoria Falls weather link for more details about water levels, temperature and seasonal wildlife activity.
+Have a look at our Victoria Falls weather page for more details about water levels, temperature and seasonal wildlife activity.

 Any traveller who has explored Victoria Falls will have endless stories about the amazing time that they had there.

 However, too often these stories end with "I just wish we had stayed longer".

 The town is a melting pot of culture, activities, eateries and adventures.
 There is so much to do, so we cannot stress how important it is that you plan your time wisely.
 Please visit our Activities page so you can see what there is to do, as this will ultimately determine how long you want to stay.